 One representative from each recognised stakeholder in the asset.
 This includes tenants as well as sports and/or cultural organisations (who have signed a user agreement).

 Any council staff employed or contracted at the asset.

 The Council Facilities Manager.

-The Facilities Manager will facilitate the meetings, ensure that representatives to the Forum are elected and that minutes are taken and forwarded to the Implementation Committee.
+The Facilities Manager will facilitate the meetings, ensure that representatives to the Forum are contacted and that minutes are taken and forwarded to the Implementation Committee.